cc-tweaked/CC-Tweaked/doc/events/http_failure.md

 ## Return Values
 1. @{string}: The URL of the site requested.
 2. @{string}: An error describing the failure.
-3. @{Response|nil}: A response handle if the connection succeeded, but the server's response indicated failure.
+3. @{http.Response|nil}: A response handle if the connection succeeded, but the server's response indicated failure.

 ## Example
 Prints an error why the website cannot be contacted: